 There are multiple trains daily from the Gare Saint-Lazare in Paris to Bayeux.
 With an average travel time of around 2 hours and 15 minutes, tickets start at around 30 euros one-way.
 If you wish to purchase in advance, you can buy tickets online at SNCF.
 Be warned that many tickets purchased in advance are nonrefundable.
 Make sure you select the correct train station when booking online.
 Please note that you can also easily purchase your ticket at the station at the ticket counter or one of the many automatic distributors.

-If you are coming from within Europe, particularly the UK, you may catch one of the local flights from London into Caen Airport (CFR).
-Starting from 95 euros, this direct flight takes around 1 hour and 10 minutes.
+If you are coming from within France, you may catch a flight into Caen Airport (CFR).
 If coming from Lyon Airport (LYS), connecting flights to Caen take about 1 hour, and trains from Lyon's Airport Station take about 4 and a half hours.

-If you are flying internationally, it is a better option to fly into an international hub (such as London or Lyon) and connect to Bayeux.
-It is important to note that Paris does not have connecting flights to Caen, but one can take the train from Paris in approximately 6 hours.
+If you are flying internationally, it is a better option to fly into an international hub (such as Paris) and connect to Bayeux.
+It is important to note that Paris does not have connecting flights to Caen, but one can take the train from Paris to Bayeux in approximately 2 hours 15 minutes.